-Wed., Apr.
+Apr.
 1st – It’s April Fools Day.
 We got quite a few people again to believe our April front cover story.
-The Toledo Blade releases a nice article about Put-in-Bay and how the residents will carry on even if the tourist season is slow to come.
-Dustin Shaffer pulls a great prank on his two sons, waking them up and rushing them off to school.
+The Toledo Blade releases an excellent article about Put-in-Bay and how the residents will continue even if the tourist season is slow.
+Dustin Shaffer pranks his two sons, waking them up and rushing them off to school.

 Thu., Apr.
-2nd – Governor Mike DeWine extends the statewide stay at home order until May 1st.
-It’s a beautiful day in the 50s with sunshine and blue sky.
+2nd – Governor Mike DeWine extends the statewide stay-at-home order until May 1st.
+It’s a beautiful day in the 50s with sunshine and a blue sky.
 Residents of Jeris Lane have a social distancing driveway/porch block party.
 The Island Guide Facebook page has a live stream of the sunset.
 2020 Census Forms begin to arrive in the mail.

 Sat., Apr.
-4th – Several private boats are spotted out in the lake around the islands.
-Not only are they fishing, but one cabin cruiser docks at one of the Crew’s Nest docks for a couple of hours.
-We kind of wonder what they expected since everything on the island is basically closed.
+4th – Several private boats are spotted in the lake around the islands.
+They are fishing, and one cabin cruiser docks at one of the Crew’s Nest docks for a couple of hours.
+We wonder what they expected since everything on the island is closed.

 Sun., Apr.
 5th – It’s another beautiful day, and we’d generally be expecting the first few golf carts driving around the island.
 Not a golf cart insight.
 Oliver Thwaite, Put-in-Bay High School Class of 2008, celebrates his 30th birthday.
 The USCG Cutter Bristol Bay is spotted cruising between Middle Bass and the East Point on its way to Cleveland.

 A Homeland Security boat escorts a boat to the Boardwalk’s gas dock.
-It would seem, the boat strayed over the “closed” Canadian border.
+It would seem the ship strayed over the “closed” Canadian border.
 Did we mention the boat belongs to an islander?
 The high temperature for the day comes at 9 p.m. when the mercury hits 66 degrees.
-About 10 p.m., a severe thunder, and lightning storm with 50 mph wind gusts and 1.2 inches of rain goes through the islands.
+At about 10 p.m., a severe thunder and lightning storm with 50 mph wind gusts and 1.2 inches of rain goes through the islands.
 As they say, April downpours bring May flowers.

 Thu., Apr.
 9th – Winds pick up from the west.
 At about 10 p.m., a tree falls across Langram Rd.
 Bringing down power lines.
-Gene Zajac, the island’s resident astronomer and his wife Pam Zajac, move off the island after recently selling their home on East Point.
-On Kelleys Island, Mayor Ron Ehrbar puts out a statement with, among other things, announcing that packages arriving via the Kelleys Island Ferry Boat Line will be delivered directly to homes and businesses.
+Gene Zajac, the island’s resident astronomer, and his wife, Pam Zajac, moved off the island after selling their home on East Point.
+On Kelleys Island, Mayor Ron Ehrbar puts out a statement, among other things, announcing that packages arriving via the Kelleys Island Ferry Boat Line will be delivered directly to homes and businesses.

-On Pelee Island, the strong winds and waves result in some serious damage to the West Rd.
+On Pelee Island, the strong winds and waves result in some severe damage to West Rd.
 Mother Mary live streams Good Friday services from St. Paul’s Episcopal Church.

-At the Village Pump on Kelleys Island, you can get a take out Perch dinner from The Pump.
-Ray Fogg does a live show from the Reel Bar and raises $665 for the Put-in-Bay Volunteer Fire Dept. There’s word going around about a severe storm coming in on the day after Easter.
+At the Village Pump on Kelleys Island, you can get a take-out Perch dinner from The Pump.
+Ray Fogg does a live show from the Reel Bar and raises $665 for the Put-in-Bay Volunteer Fire Dept. There’s word about a severe storm coming in on the day after Easter.

 Sat., Apr.
-11th – Marc Wright from the Forge celebrates his 35th birthday in Coronavirus quarantine outfit.
+11th – Marc Wright from the Forge celebrates his 35th birthday in a Coronavirus quarantine outfit.
 Kevin Cody spots two coyotes running in the area of the woods across the street from the post office.
-On the mainland, four West Shoreians, Bill Boag, Jim French, Larry Schrader, and Gil Terry, who would typically be spending this day having happy hour together on the island, instead have a four-way cellphone chat between themselves when it’s cocktail time.
+On the mainland, four West Shoreians, Bill Boag, Jim French, Larry Schrader, and Gil Terry, who would typically spend this day having happy hour together on the island, instead have a four-way cellphone chat between themselves during cocktail time.

-The Chamber’s executive board will be meeting “virtually” on Tuesday, the 14th.
-Perry’s Victory and International Peace Memorial sends out a press release canceling all of the events there through June.
+The Chamber’s executive board will meet “virtually” on Tuesday, the 14th.
+Perry’s Victory and International Peace Memorial send a press release canceling all events there through June.
 There’s a drive-by birthday celebration for Erin Stapleton on East Point.

 Wed., Apr.
-15th – Innovative Excavating is having Miller Boat Line haul two loads of huge concrete blocks to Middle Bass for shoreline protection there.
-In the afternoon, there are plenty of snowflakes falling from the sky, but none are sticking.
+15th – Innovative Excavating is having Miller Boat Line haul two loads of enormous concrete blocks to Middle Bass for shoreline protection there.
+In the afternoon, plenty of snowflakes fall from the sky, but none are sticking.
 Bob Gatewood does a Facebook Live show from his living room on Put-in-Bay right after dinner.
 The Homeland Security boat takes a spin through the harbor just before dusk.

 Thu., Apr.
 16th – This would have been the night of the State of the Island event at the Put-in-Bay Town Hall, but the event is postponed.

 Sat., Apr.
-18th – You can tell there are a few people on the island who haven’t been here since before the Covid pandemic hit.
-They are the ones who are driving by everything very slowly and checking things out.
-Anyone who has been on the rock for a while drives along at a fast pace and keeps their eyes on the road.
-Excitement on Middle Bass is that you can get a rib dinner delivered to you from the Middle Bass Island General Store at dinner time.
-On this date in 1864, Confederate prisoners were playing baseball in the Union prison camp on Johnson’s Island in Sandusky Bay.
+18th – You can tell a few people on the island haven’t been here since before the Covid pandemic hit.
+They are the ones who are driving by everything very slowly and check things out.
+Anyone on the rock for a while moves along quickly and keeps their eyes on the road.
+The excitement on Middle Bass is that you can get a rib dinner delivered from the Middle Bass Island General Store at dinner time.
+On this date in 1864, Confederate prisoners played baseball in the Union prison camp on Johnson’s Island in Sandusky Bay.

 Sun., Apr.
-19th – Board members from the Lake Erie Islands Historical Society have a phone conference meeting in the afternoon.
+19th – Lake Erie Islands Historical Society Board members have a phone conference meeting in the afternoon.
 Ray Fogg is live-streaming a Virtual Whiskey Light Celebration show on Facebook directly from the Roundhouse in the afternoon.
-He is soliciting donations for island charities for them to purchase masks to protect workers when visitors start returning.
+He is soliciting donations for island charities to purchase masks to protect workers when visitors return.
 With Ray’s new goatee, we almost mistook him for Reese Dailey when we logged on to the virtual ceremony.

 Mon., Apr.
-20th – Spear Bros. from Sandusky begin putting in the low-pressure sewer line that is going down to the end of Toledo Ave., where Joe Sebring is having a new home built, they are starting way up at the filling station and the post office.
+20th – Spear Bros. from Sandusky begin putting in the low-pressure sewer line to the end of Toledo Ave., where Joe Sebring is having a new home built.
+They are starting way up at the filling station and the post office.

 Governor DeWine says schools will be closed for the remainder of the school year.
 Another month of homeschooling for island students!
 In the evening, Put-in-Bay High School honored the Class of 2020 by lighting up the gymnasium at 20:20 hours, as did other high schools in Ohio.
-Members of the PIBHS Class of 2020 are Alex Knauer, Carin Kirsch, Cecilia Glauser, Joseph Byrnes, Hannah Lentz, Joseph Byrnes, and Morgan Stacy.
+The PIBHS Class of 2020 members are Alex Knauer, Carin Kirsch, Cecilia Glauser, Joseph Byrnes, Hannah Lentz, Joseph Byrnes, and Morgan Stacy.

 Tue., Apr.
 21st – In the morning, there are whitecaps in Put-in-Bay harbor due to steady 30-knot-plus winds out of the west-northwest.
 The road going by the Monument is flooded.

 Fri., Apr.
-24th – If you take time to look out on the lake, you probably would have seen a fishing boat or two.
-In the evening, Ray Fogg performs a Facebook Live show from Reel Bar with tips going to sponsor meals at Reel Bar for island service industry workers.
+24th – If you look out on the lake, you probably would have seen a fishing boat or two.
+In the evening, Ray Fogg performs a Facebook Live show from Reel Bar with tips on sponsoring meals at Reel Bar for island service industry workers.

 Sun., Apr.
-26th – Put-in-Bay dodges a bullet as a predicted nor’ Easter doesn’t quite turn out as predicted.
-Not only are the winds a little less intense, but a bit more to the north.
+26th – Put-in-Bay dodges a bullet as predicted nor’ Easter doesn’t entirely turn out as expected.
+The winds are a little less intense and a bit more to the north.
 There’s a bit of flooding in the streets, but nothing like it could have been.
 The Forge opens for carryout brunch as reported to Diary April 2020

 Mon., Apr.
-27th – Winds and high water overnight brought in so much lake debris that crews at the Miller Boat Line have to shovel rocks off the dock in order to load cars.
-At Gloria Kindt’s house, squirrels are found sheltering in place in the old backyard playhouse where she stores hoses and garden statues.
-“Don’t Give Up The Ship” flags go up on the Crew’s Nest clubhouse.
+27th – Winds and high water overnight brought in so much lake debris that crews at the Miller Boat Line have to shovel rocks off the dock to load cars.
+At Gloria Kindt’s house, squirrels are sheltering in the old backyard playhouse where she stores hoses and garden statues.
+“Don’t Give Up The Ship” flags appear on the Crew’s Nest clubhouse.
 There’s an online event for Scott Pugh in the evening.
 Allie Market is playing music on the top deck of the Benson Ford ship house, and the Put-in-Bay Facebook page is streaming the event.

 Tue., Apr.
 28th – The Chamber of Commerce has a Covid-19 workshop in the afternoon to discuss Gov. DeWine’s reopening plan.
 Several Put-in-Bay High School students are helping pull the invasive garlic mustard plants out of Cooper’s Woods.

 Wed., Apr.
-29th – Islanders are saddened to wake up to the news that Bob Engel passed away overnight.
+29th – Islanders are saddened to hear that Bob Engel passed away overnight.